ErikBusk/ML_Flight_Price_Prediction/README.md

 * Evaluation of which features affect the price most

 The main conclusions are:
-* The created Random Forest ML-model have an r2-score of 0.985
+- The Random Forest machine learning model achieved an R² score of 0.985, indicating a strong predictive performance.
-* The features with the most affect on the ticket price are:
+- The most influential features affecting ticket prices are:
-  1. If the flight is in economy or business-class
+  1. Class of the flight (economy or business)
-  2. The duration of the flight
+  2. Duration of the flight
-  3. Number of days left until the flight leaves
+  3. Number of days remaining until departure

 ## Code and resources used
 **Python Version:** 3.11.5
 **Packages:** Numpy, Pandas, Seaborn, Matplotlib, Math, Scikit-learn